pyscajor/PorthsAndGigs/new-quay-st-marys.md

 _1: Plan of New Quay, with gig sheds clustered around the head of the slipway to the Lake._

 In contrast, the small, high gable end windows, more irregular and made of smaller slabs, are meant to give ventilation and a bit of light, rather than to be seen (**Photos 2** and **3**).
-The floors are sloping, dug into the slope as necessary to fit the sheds into the coastal slope.
+The floors are sloping, dug into the ground as necessary to fit the sheds into the coastal slope.
 A few sheds seem to have rough paving, and in some, the inner end walls incorporate outcropping bedrock.

 ![A dry-stone wall built from large, irregular granite blocks, with a tall vertical stone forming the side of a doorway.
 Vegetation is growing around the structure.](website-images/St-Marys-New-Quay/2-se-shed-doorway-new-quay-jul-2024.jpg)